-The CO2 emission from 4A1 Land Converted to Forest Land is key source by level and trend.
-The CO2 emission from 4A2 Land Converted to Forest Land is key source by level.
+The CO2 emission from 4A1 Forest Land remaining Forest Land is key source by level and trend.
+4A2 Land Converted to Forest Land is not a key source.

-38.8% of the total area of Liechtenstein is forest land.
-The total forest area increased by 3.2% between 1990 and 2016.
-The annual net $CO_2$ emissions/removals are in the range - 18.51 kt $CO_2$ (1991) to 12.35 kt $CO_2$ (2000).
+38.9% of the total area of Liechtenstein is forest land.
+The total forest area increased by 3.5% between 1990 and 2017.
+The annual net $CO_2$ emissions/removals are in the range - 17.08 kt $CO_2$ (1991) to 13.79 kt $CO_2$ (2000).
 The source category 4A1 "Forest Land remaining Forest Land" is in some years a net source and in some years a net sink depending on the harvesting amount of the year.
 The source category 4A2 "Land converted to Forest Land" is a net sink in all years.

 All of the forest land is temperate forest.
 The definition of forest land is originally based on the Swiss definition and was revised after the in-country reviews carried out in Switzerland and Liechtenstein 2007.
-Forest land is now defined as follows (OE 2016):
+Forest land is now defined as follows (Government 2016):